chandrakamalsingh007/Simple_Cisear_Cipher_Implementation_tool/README.md

 # TASK-01
 # Caesar Cipher Implementation with Python and Tkinter

-This project is a simple implementation of the **Caesar Cipher** encryption algorithm using Python's **Tkinter** library for the graphical user interface (GUI).
+This project is a simple implementation of the **Caesar Cipher** encryption and decryption algorithm using Python's **Tkinter** library for the graphical user interface (GUI).
 It allows users to input a message, select whether they want to encrypt or decrypt it, and specify a shift value for the cipher.
 Additionally, it includes a message analysis feature that provides insights into the input message, such as the number of letters, digits, and special characters.

 ## Features
 - **Encrypt and Decrypt**: Encrypt and decrypt messages using the Caesar Cipher technique.